 Some of the litter did end up outside of the box, possibly due to excess flourish in the litter box.
 There wasn’t a big difference from the usual clay litter.
 A few of the smaller, broken up wood pellets did get tracked a few feet away from the box, but nothing extreme- the pellets are too big to get stuck in between kitty toes.
 Wessie has a short coat, so he’s never had an issue with litter getting stuck in his fur.
 However, even longer haired cats haven’t reported many problems with wood pellet litter.

 Is it dust-free?

 I didn’t see (or taste) any dust while pouring the wood pellet litter into the box.
-It was a pleasant change from the dangerous, almost invisible cloud of clay dust we’ve come to expect even from so-called 99% dust-free clay litters.
-As the litter breaks down into a fluffy sawdust, there’s a higher chance that wood particles will become airborne during the scooping process, however, I didn’t notice anything.
+It was a pleasant change from the dangerous, almost invisible cloud of clay dust we’ve come to expect even from the so-called 99% dust-free clay litters.
+As the litter breaks down into fluffy sawdust, there’s a higher chance that wood particles will become airborne during the scooping process, however, I didn’t notice anything.
 My lungs were happy with the wood pellets.